 Players can choose to play a public or a private game.
 Public games generally mix one or two students against two to six “computers.”
 This is a new website, and the number of students playing public games will increase as these games become more well known.
 (My granddaughter told me that she preferred playing against students, probably because it feels more social, but I also noticed that actual players seemed to produce more realistic results.)
 In a classroom or family, two or more children can compete against each other in a private game.

 Games are fast paced and don’t last a long time, so students are likely to play over and over again.

 The games are colorful and feature cartoon animal characters as in the illustration.
 The artwork is relatively simple, but this is a positive feature since it limits distractions.

 Most games are races of some sort.
-For example, in Grand Prix® Multiplication, each player speeds up their racecar by answering multiplication problems correctly.
+For example, in Grand Prix® Multiplication, each player speeds up his or her racecar by answering multiplication problems correctly.
 In Toad Hop, a geography game in which students identify the capitals of countries around the world, four frogs race to leap to the country that matches each capital city.
 (Students are choosing from a limited number of countries.)
 It’s like answering multiple-choice questions, but it’s so much more fun than doing this on a worksheet.
 There is also another version of Toad Hop for students to play by themselves, which might be less stressful.

 Players don’t explode or get killed during a game; they just come in whichever place they earn against the other players or computers.
 Consequently, the games are less discouraging than ones where players die and have to start over many times.
 On the positive side, students can earn "achievement badges" and “power ups” to use in games.